Quantum Next Generation Reservoir Computing: An Efficient Quantum Algorithm for Forecasting Quantum Dynamics: Abstract

 \section{Abstract}

 Next Generation Reservoir Computing (NG-RC) is a modern class of model-free machine learning that enables an accurate forecasting of time series data generated by dynamical systems.
-We demonstrate that NG-RC can accurately predict full many-body quantum dynamics, instead of merely concentrating on the dynamics of observables, which is the conventional application of reservoir computing.
+We demonstrate that NG-RC can accurately predict full many-body quantum dynamics in both integrable and chaotic systems.
+This is in contrast to the conventional application of reservoir computing that concentrates on the prediction of the dynamics of observables.
 In addition, we apply a technique which we refer to as \emph{skipping ahead} to predict far future states accurately without the need to extract information about the intermediate states.
 However, adopting a classical NG-RC for many-body quantum dynamics prediction is computationally prohibitive due to the large Hilbert space of sample input data.
 In this work, we propose an end-to-end quantum algorithm for many-body quantum dynamics forecasting with a quantum computational speedup via the block-encoding technique.
 This proposal presents an efficient model-free quantum scheme to forecast quantum dynamics coherently, bypassing inductive biases incurred in a model-based approach.